pravega/pravega/documentation/src/docs/controller-service.md

 this stream is cleaned up.

 ### Stream Policy Manager<a name="streamPolicyManager"></a>
+As described earlier, there are two types of user defined policies that controller is responsible for enforcing, namely Automatic Scaling and Automatic Retention.
 Controller is not just the store for stream policy but it actively enforces those user-defined policies for their streams.
-Presently we have two policies that users can define, namely scaling policy and retention policy.
-Controller provides elaborate scaling infrastructure that actively monitors traffic for streams and based on requested policies decides on automatic scaling of segments.

-Similarly, users can define retention policies and controller periodically monitors data in streams and decides when and where to truncate automatically based on user-defined policy.

 #### Scaling infrastructure<a name="scalingInfra"></a>